luije87/documentation/csv.rst

 contacts:email_application_packages Should the contact receive an email for each applicant when they apply?
 (Boolean) contacts:send_summary_when_expired  Should the contact receive an email summary when the job expires?
-(Boolean) contacts:email                      The email address of the contact
+(Boolean) contacts:email                      The email address of the contact location_name                       The location for the job.
+Enter it as an address in one line (Example 123 Example Street, Palo Alto, CA 94306) physical_application_instructions   Instrutions to show the student when applying.
+Only relevant for application_medium = physical.
 =================================== ==================================================================

 * Required fields